 What Is Kombucha?
 The Latest Wave of the Beverage Industry

 Like some other brewed beverages that came before it, kombucha has quite a bit of history backing it up.
 Kombucha originated in China around 200 B.C.
-The Chinese called kombucha the “tea of immortality,” as it was believed to have healing properties.
+Chinese citizens called this drink the “tea of immortality,” as it was believed to have healing properties.
 From there, it gradually spread across Asia and into Europe before making its way to the Americas.
 No one is exactly sure how kombucha got its name.
 It’s possible that, after the tea was brought to Japan, some English speakers there mistranslated the Japanese “konbu cha” — a type of liquid made with kelp — and started using the word to refer to the fermented tea instead.

 Kombucha tea isn’t made with kelp.
 It’s made with water, black or green tea, sugar, and one other special ingredient.
 What separates this tea from any other is the use of SCOBY, which stands for “symbiotic colony of bacteria and yeast.”
 The bacteria and yeast in this sticky substance eat the sugar in the tea, and this makes them release gases.
 As a result, kombucha is fermented — and it’s fizzy like soda.